luk036/nnsplace/nnsplace.md

 *   The core optimization relies on `min_parametric`, which uses concepts from minimum ratio cycle problems and negative cycle finding. 🔄
 *   Legalization is handled efficiently using minimum weight bipartite matching. ↔️
 *   The process iterates, tracking the best placement by monitoring the worst wirelength. 🔍
-*   This approach provides a structured way to optimize FPGA placement with a focus on ensuring fairness by bounding the maximum wire length. ✨
+*   This approach provides a structured way to optimize Global placement with a focus on ensuring fairness by bounding the maximum wire length. ✨

 ---